darktable-org/dtdocs/content/module-reference/processing-modules/velvia.md

 masking: true
 ---

-Resaturate pixels in a weighted manner that gives more weight to blacks, whites and low-saturation pixels.
+Resaturate pixels in a weighted manner that gives more weight to blacks, whites and less saturated pixels.

 # module controls